-- Bank wire transfer (Phone orders only)
+- Bank wire transfer or ACH Payment (Phone or Chat orders only)

 - PayPal (Please Note: The maximum amount allowed for a single PayPal account holder transaction is $10,000.
 If you do not have a PayPal account, a maximum of $4,000 USD is allowed for a one-time, single transaction.
 The shipping address must be a PayPal confirmed address.)

 - AmazonPay (Please Note: The shipping address must be an AmazonPay confirmed address.)

 - • Affirm (Please Note: Please Note: Affirm is available for items over $200.00 USD.
 Checking eligibility with Affirm will not affect your credit score.
 Affirm offers 3 loan options 3, 6, or 12 months.
 (The shipping address must be a Affirm confirmed address.)

 Ashford collects, destination-based, state sales tax and a local or county sales tax were applicable.
 Ashford.com is collecting sales tax in certain states because on June 21, 2018, The United States Supreme Court ruled 5-4 in South Dakota v.
 Wayfair that states can mandate that businesses without a physical presence in a state with more than 200 transactions or $100,000 in-state sales collect and remit sales taxes on transactions in the state.

 We gladly accept these forms of payments for International orders:

 - Credit Card (Visa, MasterCard, American Express, Discover, UnionPay)

 - PayPal and AmazonPay